 Simon: We each have a perception of our work in our own best interest.
 If you are a really empathetic person, you’re going to perceive the parts of your job that require empathy as the most important, or the most impactful, parts.

-.
+We almost have an allergy to talking about revenue.
 This sense of, “Oh, it’s dirty to discuss the financial impact that our work has.”
 I think a lot of folks have a negative feeling when it comes to this idea of “the mighty dollar.”

 The mighty dollar has to be what we gravitate toward, but I think there’s a middle ground.
 If you genuinely believe that your product — your company — is providing value and is making people’s lives better, the reason that the company continues to exist is that it’s generating revenue.
 Even if your long game is to introduce as many people as possible to this product so that it will make their lives better, the only way you’re going to accomplish that is if you internalize the necessity of continued revenue.

 Do you see any danger in support teams measuring their impact in order to lay claim to revenue?